Bonds

 During a modest decline, the supply of money available to business is generally going to increase because corporations are reluctant to borrow money.
 Intermediate and long-term interest rates are generally going to fall as a response to the increased money supply.
 The Fed generally helps by reducing short-term rates to encourage this virtuous cycle.
 That means, all other things being equal, the principal value of a bond fund is going to rise.

 What about the growth phase?
 During a growth period interest rates are going to rise because corporations want to borrow money to expand.
-That means the PRINCIPAL value of ANY bond fund is going to tend to decline.
-That’s good, because a prudent investor will be selling stock during this phase because stocks will have risen in price.
+That means the PRINCIPAL value of ANY bond fund, including junk, is going to tend to decline.
+That’s good, because a prudent investor will be taking profits by selling stock during this phase because stocks will have risen in price.
 So, what should you, as a prudent investor, buy?
 If you buy junk, and if the economy stays healthy, then stocks will almost certainly out-perform junk.
 If the economy declines, then hi-quality bonds will almost certainly out-perform junk.
 Hmm, I wonder why it’s called junk.

 Recommendations